yugabyte/yugabyte-db/docs/content/v2.16/yugabyte-platform/create-deployments/async-replication-platform.md

 1. Click **Validate Table Selection**.

+   {{< note >}}
-   This triggers YugabyteDB Anywhere to check whether or not bootstrapping is required for the selected database and its tables:
+Note that if data on the source universe is created by restoring a backup, the same backup must be restored to the target universe before setting up replication.
+This triggers YugabyteDB Anywhere to check whether or not bootstrapping is required for the selected database and its tables.
+   {{< /note >}}

    - If bootstrapping is not required, **Validate Table Selection** changes to **Enable Replication** which you need to click in order to set up replication: